 I can use my platforms to push causes I’m into — I’ve also launched TechVets, to get ex-soldiers into the cyber security industry — but I really do sympathise with the average person who doesn’t want to get RT’d by Piers Morgan and get lots of abuse.
 You may decide today not to get involved because you don’t necessarily know how it’s going to blow up in your face.
 Yet for every troll, there are also many people who are supportive.

-The greatest crisis we face now is the climate, as in, if you don’t have a working, we won’t be able to do anything.
+The greatest crisis we face now is the climate, as in, if we don’t have a working planet, we won’t be able to do anything.
 It’s going to be an enormous issue over the next few years.
 I don’t think you’ll get too much trolling for supporting the environment.
 I get that it’s not easy to get involved, but as the saying goes, it just takes one good person to do nothing for evil to win.
 So if you can’t get involved, donate.

 As we’ve seen with Brexit, if you can’t change the politics, you can’t change much.
 My hope is that the environment becomes the non-political issue everyone can agree on.
 We do know for a fact that the progressive side of politics has put the environment high up; conservatism has not.
 In the US, we have a climate-denying president, mainly because he’s funded by polluters.
 So they have their own fight on their hands.
 If you want to do anything, then get involved in the movement.